theiterators/pekko-http-quickstart-scala.g8/docs/src/main/paradox/running-the-application.md

 To test this functionality, follow these steps.
 If you need reminders on starting the app or sending requests, refer to the @ref:[instructions](index.md#exercising-the-example) in the beginning.

-`1.` If the Pekko HTTP server is still running, stop and restart it.
+1. If the Pekko HTTP server is still running, stop and restart it.

-`2.` With no users registered, use your tool of choice to:
+2. With no users registered, use your tool of choice to:

-`3.` Retrieve a list of users.
+3. Retrieve a list of users.
 Hint: use the `GET` method and append `/users` to the URL.

-You should get back an empty list: `{"users":[]}`
+    - You should get back an empty list: `{"users":[]}`

-`4.` Try to retrieve a single user named `MrX`.
+4. Try to retrieve a single user named `MrX`.
 Hint: use the `GET` method and append `users/MrX` to the URL.

-You should get back the message: `User MrX is not registered.`
+    - You should get back the message: `User MrX is not registered.`

-`5.` Try adding one or more users.
+5. Try adding one or more users.
 Hint: use the `POST` method, append `/users` to the URL, and format the data in JSON, similar to: `{"name":"MrX","age":31,"countryOfResidence":"Canada"}`

-You should get back the message: `User MrX created.`
+    - You should get back the message: `User MrX created.`

-`6.` Try deleting a user you just added.
+6. Try deleting a user you just added.
 Hint: use the `DELETE`, and append `/users/<NAME>` to the URL.

-You should get back the message: `User MrX deleted.`
+    - You should get back the message: `User MrX deleted.`

-Now that you've confirmed all of the example functionality, see how simple it is to integrate the project into an IDE.
+Let's now proceed to testing our application.